Decouple deployment from release to achieve continuous delivery with Feature Flags

 Today’s developers (and users) work quickly.
 We’re accustomed to instant gratification, so much so that meeting user expectations for improvements and updates can begin to feel impossible.
-Best-in-class development teams are employing continuous delivery and deployment in order to meet the rising expectations, but this can be a strain on your resources if you don’t approach implementation the right way.
+Many development teams are modernising and moving to continuous delivery and deployment to meet the rising expectations, but this can be a strain on your resources if you don’t approach implementation the right way.

-In this post, we’ll explore how feature flags and remote config make continuous delivery attainable for teams of all sizes.
+In this post, we’ll explore how feature flags and remote config can help decouple deployment from release to make continuous delivery attainable for teams of all sizes.

 What is continuous delivery?